 How to Use Ginger Miso Dressing

-- Also dressing for Tofu Salad
+- Drizzle for Tofu Salad

 - Perfect sauce tossed with julienned vegetables and buckwheat soba noodles